UCLM-ARCO/uclm-arco.github.io/recipes/content/building_packages_with_ian.md

 # Building the package

 Now, is time to build your package.
 The first step is create a directory with the named of your package (for example `example-package`) where you are going to save the source files of your program.
-In this example case, we are going to package a python program that consists a file named `example.py`.
+In this example case, we are going to package a python program that consists in a file named `example.py`.

 Once you moved your source code, you have to create a `Makefile`.
 This `Makefile` must contains two directives, **build** and **install**, build is an optinal directive and contains the actions needed to compile the software, in the other hand, the directive install contains the actions neede to install the executable file of your program.